EEO Handbook Statement [20+ Employees]: Federal

 Although not covered under Title VII, the ADA or the ADEA, even employers that do not meet the 15/20-employee threshold for those three laws should strongly consider including an equal employment opportunity policy in their handbook to promote a discrimination-free workplace and avoid exposure under other potential areas of liability, such as a claim of discrimination under Section 1981 of the federal Civil Rights Act and the Equal Pay Act.

 Equal Employment Opportunity

-Any employee who believes that he or she has been harassed, discriminated against or subject to retaliation by a co-worker, supervisor, agent, client, vendor or customer of [Company Name] in violation of this policy, or who is aware of such harassment, discrimination of or retaliation against others, should immediately provide a written or verbal report to his or her supervisor, any other member of management or to Human Resources [or insert name of appropriate company representative or department].
+Any employee who believes they have been harassed, discriminated against or subject to retaliation by a co-worker, supervisor, agent, client, vendor or customer of [Company Name] in violation of this policy, or who is aware of such harassment, discrimination of or retaliation against others, should immediately provide a written or verbal report to their supervisor, any other member of management or to Human Resources [or insert name and contact details of appropriate company representative or department].